Creamy Vegan Tomato Soup

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Why You’ll Love this Soup From Canned Tomatoes
+Why You’ll Love This Tomato Soup

-Key Ingredients
+Key Ingredients and Substitutions

 • Top It With Croutons – Keep it simple but still looking fancy with a sprinkle of freshly cracked black pepper, flavorful vegan croutons (whole or crushed), and some green basil leaves (whole or thinly sliced) for a pop of color and flavor.